bigmlcom/python/README.md

 api = BigML('myusername', 'ae579e7e53fb9abd646a6ff8aa99d4afe83ac291')
 ```

-Also, you can initialize BigML binding to work in the Sandbox
+Also, you can initialize the library to work in the Sandbox
-environtment by passing the parameter `dev_mode`:
+environment by passing the parameter `dev_mode`:

 ```
 api = BigML(dev_mode=True)